Zilliqa/dev-portal-old/docs/api-websocket.md

 }
 ```

-#### response message
+#### Response message

-Once successfully subscribed, server will echo the query message to the client, otherwise will return error message.
+Once successfully subscribed, the server will echo the query message to the client.
+Otherwise, the server will return an error message.

-Special error message:
+#### Special error message

-- **NA**
+None

-#### expected field in notification
+#### Sample notification

 ```json
 {